AtulArya4990/Atul_Arya_MAT496_capstone/README.md

 ## Reason for picking up this project

-Expain how this project is aligned with this course content.
+Explain how this project is aligned with this course content.

 ## Video Summary Link: